naninovel/docs/docs/api/index.md

 ## style

 #### Summary
-Applies [text styles](/guide/text-printers.md#text-styles) to a text printer.
+Permamently applies [text styles](/guide/text-printers.md#text-styles) to the contents of a text printer.

 #### Remarks
-You can still use rich text formatting tags directly, but they could be printed  alongside the normal text (eg, when appending messages), which may not be desirable.
+You can also use rich text tags inside text messages to apply the styles selectively.

 #### Parameters